 Current Status: LTE deployment has started for the Mitchell Road tower.
 The map below has been updated showing the current network plan.
 A tower at in the west at Walnut Creek development has completed engineering and leasing processes.
-Loading of this tower will begin in late August, and should be providing internet services by mid-to-late September depending on if the weather allows for tower climbing.
+Loading of this tower will begin in 3rd quarter 2018 and should be providing internet services by December.

 Future Plans: SCS Broadband will continue to expand to several towers throughout 2018-2019 to bring our WIFI and LTE systems to service homes and businesses.